-Certainly there are safety watchdogs – right?
+Certainly, there are safety watchdogs – right?
 Yes – and no…

 The U.S. Justice Department has just announced they’ve settled a case with former “voice of patient safety”, Dr. Chuck Denham, for accepting kickbacks to promote a company’s antiseptic product while serving as co-chairman of a Nonprofit Quality Forum committee in 2009 and 2010.
-“The Nonprofit Quality Forum, based in Washington, D.C., reviews evidence and makes recommendations on best practices that are considered the gold-standard by health care providers nationwide”.
+“The Nonprofit Quality Forum, based in Washington, D.C., reviews the evidence and makes recommendations on best practices that are considered the gold-standard by health care providers nationwide”.

 Sounds like a group we can trust – right?
 Apparently not…even “consumer advocates” are for sale.

 Denham had allegedly solicited and accepted monthly payments from CareFusion Corp., maker of the antiseptic ChloraPrep – a product the Quality Forum voted to recommend to the medical community.
 According to the Justice Department, the kickbacks to Denham resulted in the submission of false or fraudulent claims for ChloraPrep to the government’s health care programs.